atbcb/ICTTestingBaseline/docs/08Contrast.md

   * Inactive (disabled) user interface components
   * Pure decoration purposes and not meaningful, having no functionality
   * Contained within a picture that contains significant other visual content
-* While text contained in logos rendered as images is exempt from this requirement, the image must still provide alternative text (e.g., via an alt attribute).
 * Testing of text contrast changes includes changes due to mouse hover and selection status.
 * Disabled input elements do not receive keyboard focus, cannot be selected, and cannot be modified.
 These are not required to meet contrast ratio requirements. **Note:** Read-only and disabled interface components are not the same.
 Disabled interface components can be considered inactive interface components, read-only interface components are active interface components.
 * Large scale text is defined as at least 18 point, regular or 14 point, bold.